 Note: Before you paste the code above in the Web editor area below, change the value numbers for user with your own UID and GID values.
 (Follow my step by step guide on how to do this.)
 1026 is my personal UID value and 100 is my personal GID value.
 You have to type in your own values.

-Note: Before you paste the code above in the Web editor area below, change the value for SECRET_PASSWORD and add your own SECRET PASSWORD.
-MariushostingMariushostingMari13 is an example for a SECRET_PASSWORD.
+Note: Before you paste the code above in the Web editor area below, change the value for ADMIN_TOKEN and add your own ADMIN TOKEN.
+MariushostingMariushostingMari13 is an example for an ADMIN TOKEN.
 You should invent your own Value.
-Add 32 random characters, both letters and numbers
+Add 32 random characters, both letters and numbers.

 Note: Before you paste the code above in the Web editor area below, change the value for DOMAIN and type in your own synology.me DDNS with https:// at the beginning that you have previously created at STEP 6.